trandinhlam/MyPianoApp/README.md

-# How to run locally
+# How to run local environment step by step?

+    npm i
+    npm run dev

 #